 Located in my lakeside home in Colchester, Vermont, Lakeside Guitar is workshop for acoustic and electric stringed instruments.
 Unlike other luthier and instrument service providers, Lakeside Guitar is not a retail guitar shop or a guitar maker.
-My business is focused entirely repairs, modifications, upgrades and custom work for your beloved guitars, basses, ukeleles, banjos, mandolins, fiddles, etc.
+My business is focused entirely on repairs, modifications, upgrades and custom work for your beloved guitars, basses, ukeleles, banjos, mandolins, fiddles, etc

 I am NOT a guitar snob.
 I appreciate all instruments (and their owners) with equal enthusiasm.
 Bring me anything you want to play!
-No matter who you are or what kind of music you make with it.
-If it's got strings, I'm there for it.
+No matter who you are or what kind of music you make with it, if it's got strings, I'm there for it.

-Current players:
+Current quiver:

 Gretsch Jet Electromatic